tantrip/gcd-project/CodeBook.md

 This file describes the background, the data files and the general logic / steps to clean and tidy the smartphone data.

+Please Note: One of the big assumptions I made is that the mean and std of "all" measurements (not just the direct observations but also calculated and secondary / tertiary measurements like fourier tranforms) needs to be in the tidy dataset.
+I could have assumed the exact opposite just as easily but I chose this as the working assumption which gives me more data in the tidy dataset than less!

 ### Data Set Description (per the source)

 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.